 The Canadian ELD mandate doesn't change the existing HOS rules, rather it specifies that drivers use electronic logging versus paper-based tracking.

 Will it be okay for drivers to use their U.S. compliant ELDs in Canada?
 The answer is "yes," as long as the U.S. ELD also supports the Canadian ELD rules and is certified in Canada.

 Thankfully, Canadian regulations allow current U.S. ELD owners to update their devices with the new Canadian ruleset over the air.
 That is good news for those already using Rand McNally's ELD platforms.
 As the June deadline approaches, Rand McNally will issue a software update to its devices — first to fleets and drivers that routinely travel in both the U.S. and Canada.

 The Canadian mandate also specifies that ELDs must be verified and certified by an accredited third-party organization, versus the U.S. self-certification model.
-As a result, ELD vendors, like Rand McNally, have been working with approved certification bodies to ensure their software and their devices meet all Canadian standards and requirements.
+As a result, ELD vendors, like Rand McNally, have been working with approved certification body to ensure their software and their devices meet all Canadian standards and requirements.

 Keep in mind that drivers who routinely cross the border will need to have an ELD certified in both countries.

 There are several key differences between the Canada ELD mandate and the U.S. ELD ruleset in place.

 As noted above, Canadian regulations require ELDs to be officially certified while devices are self-certified in the U.S. In Canada, when authorities request that drivers transfer their logs, there is no federal Electronic Record of Duty Status (eRODS) system as in the U.S. During a roadside inspection, the Canadian officer will review the ELD display screen or, if available, a print-out, to review the driver's logs.
 The safety officer also may provide an email address to which the driver can send the electronic records.